syncfusion-content/uwp-docs/uwp/SfPdfViewer/Concepts-and-Features/Working-with-shape-annotation.md

 2. Ellipse
 3. Line

-In all the code snippets that follow, only Rectangle shape annotation is used for brievity.
+In all the code snippets that follow, only Rectangle shape annotation is used for brevity.
 Other shape annotations can be used in the same way.

 ## Adding shape annotations